 Understand the difference between public, protected, and private in PHP.
 Learn how access modifiers control visibility in classes with real-world examples and best practices.

-.
+When working with object-oriented programming (OOP) in PHP, you'll often encounter three important keywords: public, protected, and private.
 These are known as access modifiers.
 They define the visibility of class properties and methods, helping you control how your code is accessed and used.

 In this blog post, we'll explore what these keywords mean, how they work, and when to use themβwith clear, real-world code examples.